GCodez/Insomnia-Hours/README.md

 # Insomnia-Hours

-Simple Vbscript for making awake PC for desired hours
+Simple Vbscript for making your PC awake for desired hours